SNAP Benefits in North Carolina: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in North Carolina

-Your eligibility for SNAP benefits in North Carolina is determined by your household's gross monthly income.
-These income limits are tied to the Federal Poverty Guidelines, and maximum benefit amounts are set annually by the USDA’s Thrifty Food Plan.
+Your eligibility for SNAP benefits in North Carolina and how much you can receive depends on your household size and income.
+Gross monthly income limits are based on federal poverty levels, and maximum benefit amounts are set each year by the USDA’s Thrifty Food Plan.

 Eligibility Criteria for SNAP in North Carolina

-To determine your North Carolina SNAP benefits eligibility, you must meet several requirements set by the state.
+To determine your SNAP benefits eligibility for North Carolina, you must meet several state requirements related to your income, residency, and work status.

-• Income Limits: Your household's gross monthly income must generally be at or below 200% of the federal poverty level, and your net income must be at or below 100%.
+• Income Limits: Your household's gross monthly income must generally be at or below 200% of the federal poverty level, and you may also need to meet net income and asset limits.

-• Residency Requirements: You must be a resident of North Carolina and apply for benefits in the county where you live.
+• Residency Requirements: You must live in the North Carolina county where you submit your application.

-• Citizenship Status: You must be a U.S. citizen or a non-citizen with a qualifying immigration status, and every household member must have or have applied for a Social Security Number.
+• Citizenship Status: You must be a U.S. citizen or a non-citizen with a qualifying immigration status, and every household member needs a Social Security number or have applied for one.

 Download Benny app to save on groceries